clarkfitzg/junkyard/julia/notes.md

 I've been curious about the Julia programming language for many years, and have decided to sit down and actually start learning it.
 These are my notes as I read the [official documentation](https://docs.julialang.org/en/v1/).

+TODO: Attempt to fix `ans =` in [string docs](https://docs.julialang.org/en/v1/manual/strings/#man-characters-1)

+## Questions

+- What is a "first-class type"?
+- What is a `do` block?
+    The example in setting numeric precision appears to be making a temporary change in how a computation happens.

 ## Things to be aware of

 - [Arithmetic overflows wrap around](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Overflow-behavior-1), like in C.
-- What is a `do` block?
-    The example in setting numeric precision appears to be making a temporary change in how a computation happens.

 # What I Like